 You're Not Alone

 For many, 2020 has felt very isolating in a lot of ways and has been one of the more difficult years that a lot of us can remember.
 No matter what you’re going through, keep in mind that you are not alone.
 Being aware of your mental health is important and there’s no shame in recognizing that you might need additional support.
-Whether your mental health concerns are temporary due to COVID-19 or you’ve been feeling low for a while, it’s our wish that our readers get the help they need and stay safe during the pandemic.
+Whether your mental health concerns are temporary due to COVID-19 or you’ve been feeling low for a while, we at Meriwool Layers hope our readers get the help they need and stay safe during the pandemic.